 Elderly meal times

-All meals and snacks should be offered at the same time every day.
-This also helps regulate hunger patterns and create an appetite.
+All meals and snacks should be offered around the same time every day.
+This can help regulate hunger patterns and create an appetite.

 What to avoid